pedrogutierresbr/calculadora-reactjs/README.md

 ## About the project

 Project of a simple calculator created in order to exercise my skills with React Js and Bootstrap.
-In this project, I was able to use TDD process to avoid bugs and excersise this process.
+In this project, I was able to use TDD process to avoid bugs and exercise that process.

 ## Layout